emilygv/emilyvernon.com/privacy-policy.md

 We collect Device Information using the following technologies:

 - “Cookies” are data files that are placed on your device or computer and often include an anonymous unique identifier.
-For more information about cookies, and how to disable cookies, visit http://www.allaboutcookies.org
+For more information about cookies, and how to disable cookies, visit [All About Cookies](https://www.allaboutcookies.org){:target="_blank"}.
 - “Log files” track actions occurring on the Website, and collect data including your IP address, browser type, Internet service provider, referring/exit pages, and date/time stamps.
 - “Web beacons”, “tags”, and “pixels” are electronic files used to record information about how you browse the Website.